Taxable income

 Table 3: The ten municipalities with the highest average income per capita

-Municipalities in the Brussels-Capital Region are well represented at the other side of the scale.
-With an average of 10,564 euros, Saint-Josse-ten-Noode is the Belgian municipality with the lowest income.
-The average income of an inhabitant of Saint-Josse-ten-Noode is 46.3 % below the national average.
-With Molenbeek-Saint-Jean, Anderlecht, Farciennes, Dison, Schaerbeek and Koekelberg, Belgium has six other municipalities where the average income per capita is at least 30% below the national average.
-Mesen, in West Flanders, is with an average of 15,501 euros the municipality with the lowest income in the Flemish Region.
+At the other end of the scale are mainly Brussels municipalities.
+With an average of 11,082 euros, Saint-Josse-ten-Noode is the Belgian municipality with the lowest income.
+The average income of an inhabitant of Saint-Josse-ten-Noode is 45.6% below the national average.
+With Molenbeek-Saint-Jean, Anderlecht, Farciennes, Dison, Koekelberg and Schaerbeek, Belgium has six other municipalities where the average income per capita is at least 30% below the national average.
+Mesen, in West Flanders, is with an average of 16,016 euros the municipality with the lowest income in the Flemish Region.

 Municipality Average income per capita (in EUR) % below the national average